eirikhanasand/lsm/README.md

 4. You can now whitelist and blacklist packages in the UI or via API
 5. Follow the "Quick setup worker / JFrog" to setup the worker

 You can now verify in your IDE that packages are being blocked as intended and according to the policies you have defined in the user interface or via API.
+To set up with auth scroll all

 ## Quick setup worker / JFrog
 1. Deploy the worker, see "How to deploy the worker"